SwissDataScienceCenter/renku-design-docs/rfcs/012-facilitated-storage-compute-access/012-facilitated-storage-compute-access.md

 Assumptions and Possible Solutions are discussed to explore the problem space as a lead in to defining the Proposed Solution.***

+### A

-* A possible soluton might be similar to "jupyterhub services" - specialized services deployed along with a jupyterhub instance.
+A possible soluton might be similar to "jupyterhub services" - specialized services deployed along with a jupyterhub instance.
 Jupyterhub provides a framework for sharing user account with these services.
 If similar solution is available in renkulab, it would be possible outsource development of specialized domain-specific compute and storage interfaces to domain-specific teams.

+Renkulab would need to set some environment variables before the session start, specifying the service endpoints and possibly credentials.

+### B

-* Another possible solution could be to allow users to access external compute and storage services directly from renku session without any additional domain-specific services near renku, using renku to store authorization for accessing external services associating it with user account.
+ Another possible solution could be to allow users to access external compute and storage services directly from renku session without any additional domain-specific services near renku, using renku to store authorization for accessing external services associating it with user account.
+Renkulab would then set some environment variables for the session, and they will be used by the user code.

 ## Proposed solution